faizalrf/documentation/Circular-Replication.md

 This time the `MASTER_HOST` points to the Node-2.

-Time to check the replication status but before we do that, let's do a few transactions on the Node-2.
+Time to check the replication status, but before we do that, let's do a few transactions on the Node-2.

 ```
 MariaDB [(none)]> create database testdb;